quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

         let child_path = child_entry.path();

 		// If this entry is a directory,
-		// then recursively call this function with this child entry as the `scan_path`
+		// then recursively call this same function with this child entry as the `scan_path`
 		// and add those audio files to our return value if child_entry.file_type()?.is_dir() {
             audio_files.append(&mut find_audio_files(&child_path)?);